SooryaGayathriA/email_classification/README.md

-# 📧 Akaike Assignment - Email Classification with PII Masking (Jupyter Workflow)
+#  Email Classification with PII Masking (Jupyter Workflow)

 # 📄 README.md (For GitHub or Submission)

 """
-## 📧 Email Classification Assignment - Akaike Technologies
+## 📧 Email Classification

 This project implements an email classification system for support tickets using machine learning.
 It includes:
 - PII masking (without LLMs)
-- Email categorization using Naive Bayes
+- Email categorization using Logistic Regression
 - FastAPI deployment

 ### 🚀 Features